Jonakr's sons: Legend

 According to the Edda and Völsunga saga, Hamdir and Sörli were the sons of Gjuki's daughter Guðrún and King Jonakr (O.N.: Jónakr /non/).
 Erpr was the son of Jonakr from an earlier marriage.
 Svanhildr, the daughter of Sigurðr and Guðrún, was also raised by Jonakr.

 King Jörmunrekr (Ermanaric) proposed to Svanhildr through his son Randver, but the treacherous Bicke said that Randver tried to win Svanhild's love.
 Consequently, Jörmunrekr sentenced Randver to death by hanging and had Svanhildr trampled to death by horses.
-Guðrún then agitated her sons Hamdir and Sörli to avenge their half-sister, and tells them not to hurt the stones on the road.
+Guðrún then agitated her sons Hamdir and Sörli to avenge their half-sister, and told them not to hurt the stones on the road.
 When Sörli and Hamdir met Erpr en route, they did not understand his riddles and, thinking him arrogant, killed him.

 During the night, they arrived and they cut off Jörmunrek's hands and feet.
 This made Jörmunrekr wake up and he cried for his housecarls.
 Hamdir said that if Erpr had been alive he would have cut off the head, and remark that they shouldn't have damaged the stones of the road.
 The housecarls could not kill the two brothers with sharp weapons, but an old one-eyed man (Odin) advised them to kill them with stones.
 They are the last known generation of the Volsung lineage.

 This is why skaldic poetry used the "sorrow of Jonakr's sons" as a kenning for stones.

 In Ynglingatal (9th century), Þjóðólfr of Hvinir mentions their death in a kenning on the death of the Swedish king Anund: